PolleAnker/FSM-and-AStar/README.md

-# fsAStar
+# Finite State Machine and A* Pathfinding
-Finite state machine and A* Pathfinding algorithm implemented using Pygame
+Finite state machine and A* Pathfinding algorithm implemented in python and visualized using PyGame